 MHCET Law 2026 Cut-off

-The State Common Entrance Test (CET) Cell, Maharashtra, releases the institute-wise MH CET Law 2026 cut-off for 3-year LLB and 5-year LLB courses on its official website during the MH CET Law Counselling process.
+The State Common Entrance Test (CET) Cell, Maharashtra, will release the institute-wise MH CET Law 2026 cut-off for 3-year LLB and 5-year LLB courses on its official website during the MH CET Law Counselling process.
 Each participating institute releases its separate cutoff list for each category.
-The MH CET Law cutoff is the closing rank (or marks) one has to secure in his or her category in the exam to secure a seat in their desired college.
+The MH CET Law cutoff is the closing rank (or marks) one has to secure in their category in the exam to secure a seat in their desired college.
 The MAH CET Cell considers factors like seat intake, total applications received, the MH CET merit ranks of applicants, and the category to determine the cutoff.
-Candidates must note that MH CET Law 2026 5-year LLB exam and MH CET Law 2026 3-year LLB exam difficulty also become the deciding factor for cutoff.
+Candidates must note that the MH CET Law 2026 5-year LLB exam and MH CET Law 2026 3-year LLB exam difficulty is another deciding factor for the cutoff.

 Also Read: